Where are the Bidens headed after the inauguration?

-Following the inauguration and swearing in of Donald J. Trump as the 47th president of the United States, the 46th president, Joe Biden, will depart Washington.
+Donald Trump is officially the 47th president of the United States, so where does the 46th president (see: Joe Biden) go now?

-It's a traditional send-off ceremony on the east front of the U.S. Capitol where the outgoing president and first lady leave Washington for one final trip on Marine One or Nighthawk 46, and includes a flyover of the capital city.
+First, there's a traditional send-off ceremony on the east front of the U.S. Capitol where the outgoing president and first lady leave Washington for one final trip on Marine One or Nighthawk 46.
+That journey includes a flyover of the capital city.

 From there, the former president will be flown to Joint Base Andrews to board a presidential aircraft, that is part of the Air Force One fleet, but since he is no longer the president, will be termed "Special Air Mission."